-Background and history of SAFE
+Background and history of the Stroke Alliance for Europe

 The European Parliament in June 2003 addressed the urgency of tackling the prevention of stroke at EU level to avoid unnecessary deaths and disability in an important workshop.
 The conclusion was that European governments must act to prevent stroke without delay.
 The participants in the discussion were internationally recognized researchers, representatives from the European Institutions and patient groups from across Europe and the conclusion also includes a 10-point action plan for the European Union and its member governments to combat stroke the third leading cause of death in most developed countries.